jaykape/crm/readme.md

 ### 1. Why this project exists.

-I have two main drives for this project.

-First, at my previous company we cound't find a CRM platform in the market that has much customizable.
+At my previous company we cound't find a CRM platform in the market that has much customizable.
 Even though we can create a custom property for our leads contact, it has no time stamp field for its change.
 This is a very disadvantages when it comes to data analysis, for example they want to know what lifecycle stage each lead went through, and when lead enter and leave those stages.
 I aim to develop an app to make this happen effortlessly by default.

-Second, I started from the infrastructure and operation side, meaning that I've been mastered TCP/IP networking, know how containerization such as Docker and Kubernetes leverages linux feature such as namespaces, and so on way before learn how to write a fully functional REST API backend.
-So at somepoint I decided to practice React and Go seriously so I can make a one-man-show project, and here it is.

 ### 2. Data Modeling